fjod/Reinforced-wiki/Code/Commands.md

 # Dispatching commands

-You don't actually need to know how commands are being run unless you are going to implement your own [[features]] or your [[runtimes]].
+Actually, you dont need to know how commands are executed under the hood, unless you are going to implement your own [[features]] or your [[runtimes]].

 Tecture itself only initiates commands queue dispatching, traverses it and picks correct tooling to execute command.
 It does not runs command by itself. [[Features]] and [[Runtimes]] are responsible of exact execution of commands.
 Technically it involves Savers and Runners: